🎉 Up to $5,000 scholarships available at our Columbus campus. Explore Scholarships!

 Arizona College of Nursing – Columbus does not offer an LPN to BSN or an LPN to RN bridge program.
 However, you still have the ability to enroll in our Columbus nursing program and earn your BSN degree in just three years!

-Your prior LPN nursing experience will serve you well as you complete the nursing classes, and will be especially helpful during the clinical training portion of your program.
+Your prior LPN nursing experience will serve you well as you complete the nursing classes, and it will be especially helpful during the clinical training portion of your program.

 We encourage you to contact our admissions team and mention your prior nursing experience.
 They’ll tell you more about how your LPN experience can help you in your BSN program.

 Arizona College of Nursing (AZCN) – Columbus is not a 100% online nursing program in Ohio.
 However, most of our campuses offer some registered nurse classes online.
 The AZCN curriculum includes a mixture of in-person, online, and blended classes.
-At the majority of our campuses, many non-clinical courses are offered asynchronously and delivered fully online, while nursing courses with a clinical component are held in-person.
+At the majority of our campuses, many non-clinical courses are offered asynchronously and delivered fully online, while nursing courses with a clinical component are held in person.

 Our general education courses also incorporate a blended learning experience, including night classes for nursing and virtual classes, providing student flexibility.
 Contact our admissions team to learn more about our online nursing course formats at AZCN Columbus and how you can earn a BSN degree in just three years.